FIKUS0FIN/get-in-gcp-dm/splunk-cluster-group/README.md

    7.3 Feel free to add description and family

 8. clone the repository
-9. Cretae deployments templates with gcloud
+9. Create deployments templates with gcloud

 ```
 cd step-by-step-dm/splunk-cluster-group